explodinglabs/explodinglabs.github.io/_posts/python/2016-08-04-when-to-use-python-features.markdown

 ## When to use Decorators

-- Add functionality before or after a method is executed.
+- Add functionality before or after a function is executed.
 - Data sanitization or addition.
 - Function or class registration.
 - Logging.